MicrosoftDocs/win32/desktop-src/InputMsg/wm-pointercapturechanged.md

 ---
 title: WM\_POINTERCAPTURECHANGED message
-description: Sent to a window that is losing capture of an input pointer. ms.assetid: '6eec37da-227c-4be1-bf0b-98704caa1322'
+description: Sent to a window that is losing capture of an input pointer. ms.assetid: 6eec37da-227c-4be1-bf0b-98704caa1322
+keywords:
-keywords: ["WM_POINTERCAPTURECHANGED message Input Messages and Notifications"]
+- WM_POINTERCAPTURECHANGED message Input Messages and Notifications
 topic_type:
 - apiref
 api_name: